Ethanperry247/portfolio/README.md

-# Portfolio
+# Ideas Portfolio

-This is my original portfolio built using the Vue framework.
-It is not being used anymore--my updated porfolio is under the svelte-portfolio repository.
+This is the build for my "Ideas" portfolio hosted on gh-pages.